-Maybe it’s the flowing red wine, the tempting tapas or that something special in romantic spain which makes it so irresistible to romantic travellers.
-Spending your Honeymoon in Spain has got everything a romantic getaway could ask for.
+Maybe it’s the flowing red wine, the tempting tapas or that something in the air.
+Romantic Spain is an irresistible destination for couples and nostalgic travellers.
+Spending your Honeymoon in Spain has all the elements a romantic getaway needs.

-This vibrant, diverse country boats impressive city lights, dreamy streets and one of the longest stretches of coastline in Europe.
-Not to mention you’re in one of the finest countries in the world for late night wining and dining, romantic strolls and breakfast in bed.
+This vibrant, diverse country has dreamy cobbled streets, magical sunsets and one of the longest stretches of coastline in Europe.
+Not to mention one of the best countries for late night wining and dining in the world.

-With its Horse Festival in May and the Sherry Heritage, this Cadiz city is also well known for its flamenco bars.
-Some say it´s the birthplace of Flamenco dancing.
+Famous for its Horse Festival in May and it´s unique Sherry Heritage.
+Jerez is also well known for its flamenco scene.
+In fact some say it´s the birthplace of Flamenco.

-Jerez de la Frontera is not as busy as other Andalucian destinations but the Spanish horses, Sherry Wines and atmosphere make it worth the trip.
+Jerez de la Frontera is not as busy as other Andalusian destinations but the Spanish horse School, Sherry Wine and traditional atmosphere make it well worth the trip.
 Wander the whitewashed streets, visit a bodega and gaze at the grand Cathedral.
 It is also a good place to discover by car with lots of interesting day trips in the immediate area.

 Alhambra Palace, Granada